isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/user-documentation/index.md

 ### The Laserfiche Sign In web part

 This SharePoint web part allows you to export files directly from SharePoint to Laserfiche.
 It provides the essential functionality of the SharePoint/Laserfiche Integration.
 Advanced Settings can be configured in the [Admin Configuration Documentation](../admin-documentation/configure-app-in-sharepoint).
-For more information, consult the [Sign In Usage Guide](./sign-in-usage)

 ### The Admin Configuration web part